A Simple Phenomenological Model for Grain Clustering in Turbulence: Comparison with Simulations and Experiments

 Perhaps surprisingly, the model agrees fairly well with the simulations.
 At larger $Re$, the density PDF becomes more broad, because of contributions to fluctuations over a wider range of scales (the response function in Fig.~\ref{fig:response} is broad).
 However, this does not grow indefinitely -- as $Re\rightarrow\infty$ we predict convergence to a finite PDF width (with $\rho_{\rm p,\,max}\sim300-1000$).
 This is both because the response function declines, and, as the ``top'' of the cascade becomes larger in velocity scale, the residual (logarithmically growing) offset between grain and eddy velocities becomes larger (Eq.~\ref{eqn:g.timescale.function}), suppressing the added power.

 Note, though, that our model is not designed for small $St$, and we see the effect here.
 The highest-density tail of the PDF is not fully reproduced (the model predictions, especially at $Re=765$, cut off more steeply).
 We show below that this is because grains with small $St\sim1$ can continue to cluster and experience strong density fluctuations on very small scales $\scalevar \lesssim \scalevar_{\nu}$, which are not accounted for in our calculation.
-We caution care for particles where the key fluctuations lie outside the inertial range.
+We also do not explicitly account for the role of the strain field in enhancing grain clustering outside of regions of high vorticity; this may be fine in the previous cases where high-density fluctuations are dominated by anti-cyclonic vortices, but needs further investigation in the cases here.
+In any case, we caution care for particles where the key fluctuations lie outside the inertial range.